| Appendix 5: Articles

 production only if there is understanding and smooth

+relationship between the two, he noted.
 Local authorities should render effective assistance in

 ensuring smooth relationship between the two and in timely